Explainer: Reality check for Johnson's Brexit - it's just the beginning

 “If the UK becomes a cross between a casino and Singapore on Thames, we will be very focused on level playing field issues,” a senior EU diplomat said.

-Britain’s conundrum is that it will be under pressure to loosen rules on agricultural and food standards to strike a bilateral trade deal with the United States, but this would be crossing a red line for the EU, which would restrict access to its market to protect its own producers.
+Britain’s conundrum is that it will be under pressure to loosen rules on agricultural and food standards to strike a bilateral trade deal with the United States.
+But this would be crossing a red line for the EU, which would restrict access to its market to protect its own producers.

-Fishing is a thorny issue because EU countries will no longer be able to operate in British waters as they are now.
+Fishing is a particularly thorny issue as EU countries will no longer be able to operate in British waters as they do now.

-The two sides will probably negotiate fishing quotas, as the EU currently does with Norway, whereby so-called total allowable catches are shared among EU countries but officials say this will be a drawn-out and potentially acrimonious process.
+The two sides will probably negotiate fishing quotas, as the EU currently does with Norway, whereby so-called total allowable catches are shared among EU countries.
+But officials say this will be a drawn-out and potentially acrimonious process.

-With industry supply chains in the EU currently crossing borders multiple times for products like cars and drugs, agreeing exact rules to designate where products come from - and hence what regulations and taxes apply - will also be tricky.
+With industry supply chains in the EU currently crossing borders multiple times for products like cars and drugs, agreeing exact rules to designate where products come from - and hence what regulations and taxes apply - will also be fraught.

-The EU and Britain have vowed to work closely on security, including by sharing sensitive data for criminal cases.
-However, agreeing such procedures with third countries has proven complicated and time-consuming for the EU in the past.
+Another area to work through is security.
+The EU and Britain say they will share sensitive data for criminal cases, but agreeing such procedures with third countries has proven complicated and time-consuming for the EU in the past.

-EU diplomats said that with a large majority in parliament, Johnson may pay less heed to his own hardline Brexiteers who want a deep split from the bloc as he negotiates a future relationship.
+EU diplomats said that if the hardline Brexit faction of Johnson’s party has less clout because of his large majority, the prime minister may favor closer integration with the EU as he negotiates a future relationship.

-He may also feel under less pressure to stick to his pre-election pledge not to extend the transition period beyond 2020.
+French President Emmanuel Macron told a news conference in Brussels on Friday that he hopes Johnson leans this way.

-However, if Johnson fails to reach an agreement with the EU by the end of next year, and he refuses to negotiate past his own deadline, then the legal default would still be a no-deal divorce.
+“If Boris Johnson ... wants a very ambitious trade deal, we need very ambitious regulatory convergence.
+Be my guest,” he said.

-Editing by Mark Bendeich and Giles Elgood
+Editing by Mark Bendeich and Nick Tattersall